OTHER VASCULAR DISORDERS

 - nausea, vomiting

-- encephalopathy with delirium/quantitative disturbances of consciousness (from somnolence to coma) – exclude NCSE!
+- encephalopathy with delirium/quantitative disturbances of consciousness (ranging from somnolence to coma) – exclude NCSE!

-- epileptic seizures (up to 90%, status epilepticus in approximately 3% of cases)
+- epileptic seizures (in up to 90% of cases, status epilepticus occurring in ~ 3% of cases)

 - visual disturbances (26%)